Healthy living Hot weather: risks and preventive measures

 • Older people, children and people with chronic conditions are particularly affected by high temperatures.
 But hot weather can also cause discomfort and health problems in healthy adults.

-• Below are a few simple suggestions on how to protect yourself against the health consequences of hot weather.
+• Below are a few simple suggestions that can help you protect yourself against the health consequences of hot weather.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.